kunjshah0703/SQL_Skills/README.md

 For Union and Union all pratise I have added one more table.
 You can find it's code in SQL_Union_Queries.

 ![image](https://user-images.githubusercontent.com/72154374/201278960-479f56a4-5f24-425d-af4c-a8d60af31123.png)

+Please find use of CASE in SQL Queries.
+Follow file SQL_CASE_Queries.